connorheyz/online-notes/md-articles/apush/Chapter-6-Notes.md

 ## Federalists and Anti-Federalists *pp. 106-107*

 ### Federalists and Anti-Federalists
- - Ratification was fiercly debated for a year
+ - Ratification was fiercely debated for a year
  - Supporters were federalists
  - Opponents were anti-federalists
 ### The Federalist Papers